 CSS Classes are an advanced menu property that allow you to apply a CSS class to individual menu items.
 Turn on the CSS Class capability by clicking the Screen Options drop down at the top-right of your screen, and check the box for CSS Classes:

 For some themes, like Soundcheck, there is existing CSS in the theme that will convert your menu item to a photo.
 All you need to do is add the class to a custom link that the theme documentation refers to.

-If you are looking to implement your own CSS styling on your menu items, you will need either Custom Design or a plan which includes Custom Design.
+If you are looking to implement your own CSS styling on your menu items, you will need a WordPress.com plan which includes advanced customization.
 In the above example, you could then stylize the link with the selector